augustjohnson/bos/docs/places/travel-times.md

 # Travel Times
+Below is a table to look up the travel times from one location in the solar system to another, using a standard Krylon Fusion-drive powered vehicle.

+All times are measured in standard earth days.

 |     	|   Mercury  	|   Venus  	|   Earth  	|   Eros  	|   Mars  	|   Ceres  	|   Jupiter  	|   Saturn  	|
 |---	|---	|---	|---	|---	|---	|---	|---	|---	|